Pattaya for Digital Nomads

 The kitchen has the two essentials of a kettle and a (large) fridge, as well as a microwave.
 Beyond this it's very lacking.
 Lots of crockery, cutlery, and even a knife and chopping board, but the only pan was a large wok.
 Oddly enough there was a saucepan lid, there just wasn't the saucepan to go with it.

-The biggest frustration with staying here though, was that the Internet was slooooow.
+The biggest frustration with staying here though, is that the Internet is slooooow.
 Unlike at G Residence, there is no login page thankfully.
 Once you're connected you stayed connected, it's just that the connection is not only unstable, it's too slow to do video calls.
 To make matters worse, my mobile data (AIS) had a very weak connection in the room.

 When I had to make video calls I'd tether to my mobile and put it next to the window where it got the best signal.
 Even then they were some patchy calls.
 As a digital nomad, it's pretty damn annoying to be staying somewhere that you can't get a good connection in your room.